qntnt/select-a-from-grade/README.md

 ##This application is a web-store for CMPSC431W.

 ## Phase 1 - Conceptual Database Design
 A fifteen page, double-spaced document including the requirement analysis and conceptual design.

 #### Requirement Analysis
 Your team should present a concise (itemized) summary of the application and its operations.
 There is some vagueness in the project description.
-You should clarify them and define exactly how Himalaya°com should operate and what functions your systems will provide to support those operations.
+You should clarify them and define exactly how HimalayaÂ°com should operate and what functions your systems will provide to support those operations.
 Clearly describe all the extensions (i.e., those not specified in the project description) for your design and prototype.
 You may include in the document (or as an appendix) some figures (e.g.,